 - Pasteurized: Pasteurized eggs have been heated in their shells to 140 degrees F for 3.5 minutes.
 This kills many of the bacteria, namely Salmonella, making this a good option for those with weakened immune systems.

-Sidenote: The eggs you buy at the store are not unhatched baby chickens.
+Side note: The eggs you buy at the store are not unhatched baby chickens.
 99% of the time these are eggs that went unfertilized.
-Were they to have been fertilized, the yolk would have been the nutrient source that the baby bird would have used to grow!
-But hens will typically lay an egg every 25 hours, fertilized or not.
+Were they to have been fertilized, the yolk would have been the nutrient source that the baby bird would have used to grow.
+Hens will typically lay an egg every 25 hours, fertilized or not.

 How to store eggs

-- It’s okay to store eggs at room temperature DEPENDING on production method.
-In America, eggs are powerwashed before selling.
-This removes the natural coating that protects the eggs from nasty bacteria, so we must keep our eggs below 40 degrees F to ward off potential foodborne pathogens.
-Some other countries choose to leave this layer on, so if you go abroad and panic because the eggs are all sitting out, it’s okay!
+Room Temperature: It’s okay to store eggs at room temperature depending on production method.
+In America, eggs are power washed before selling.
+This removes the natural coating that protects the eggs from nasty bacteria, so we must keep our eggs below 40 degrees F to ward off potential foodbourne pathogens.
+Some countries (like most European countries) choose to leave this layer on, so if you go abroad and panic because the eggs are all sitting out, it’s okay!

-- Egg whites tolerate freezing well, though the yolks do not.
-Separate the whites from the yolk and place in an icecube tray to freeze.
+Frozen: Egg whites tolerate freezing well, though the yolks do not.
+Separate the whites from the yolk and place in an ice cube tray to freeze.

 How to cook eggs

-- Hardboiled: Set eggs in a pot full of cold water.
+Hardboiled: Set eggs in a pot full of cold water.
 Set the pot over high heat and bring to a boil.
-When water boils, remove pot from heat, cover, and allow eggs to stand about 12 minutes.
-Remove from water and either eat warm or run under cold water and refrigerate.
+When water boils, remove pot from heat, cover, and allow eggs to stand about 10 minutes.
+Remove from water and drop into a cold water ice bath to stop the cooking process.
+Perfect for Deviled Eggs!

-- Scrambled: The best ever scrambled eggs are those of my grandmother, Reeree.
+Scrambled: The best ever scrambled eggs are those of my grandmother, Reeree.
 To make Reeree Eggs, whisk your eggs up in a bowl.
 Add in a dash of milk for each egg, and continue to whisk.
 Get yourself one slice of White American cheese for each egg, tear those up, and throw them in too.
-Cook in a skillet, constantly stirring and flipping and scrambling, until eggs are cooked and fluffy and amazing.
+Cook in a skillet over low heat, constantly stirring and scrambling, until eggs are cooked and fluffy and amazing.

-- Sunny-Side Up: Carefully crack egg into a pan and cook, covered, for about 3 minutes.
+Sunny-Side Up: Carefully crack egg into a pan and cook over high heat, covered, for about 3 minutes.

-- Poached: Bring a pan of water to a slow simmer and add a dash of white vinegar.
+Poached: Bring a pan of water to a slow simmer and add a dash of white vinegar.
 Crack your egg into a shallow cup, then gently ease it into the water.
 Cook for 2 to 4 minutes.
 Remove and set on a paper towel to dry.
+Great on Savory Oatmeal!

-- Emulsifier: You know how water and oil don’t mix?
+Emulsifier: You know how water and oil don’t mix?
 Well egg yolks can make them mix.
 Lecithin, found in the yolk, is a phospholipid, so it has a side that loves water and a side that loves oil.
 The egg yolk makes water and oil stick together in what’s called an emulsion.
-Some common emulsions include mayonnaise, oil and vinegar salad dressings, and hollandaise sauce.
+Some common egg emulsions include mayonnaise, oil and vinegar salad dressings, and hollandaise sauce.
+It’s even used in fruit curds!

-- Glaze: A quick brush of whole egg on baked goods gives them a shiny gloss.
-A glaze of simple egg whites gives a matte look and aids in browning.
+Glaze: A quick brush of whole egg on baked goods (like galettes) gives them a shiny gloss.
+A glaze of just egg whites gives a matte look and aids in browning.

 - Calories: 70